spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

   - [Register and Manage AWS Accounts](../public-cloud/aws/add-aws-accounts.md)
   - [Register and Manage Azure Cloud Accounts](../public-cloud/azure/azure-cloud.md)
   - [Register and Manage GCP Accounts](../public-cloud/gcp/add-gcp-accounts.md)
-- The Terraform CLI.
-Install the [Terraform CLI](https://developer.hashicorp.com/terraform/install) v1.4.0 or greater according to the setup steps for your operating system.
+- Install the [Terraform CLI](https://developer.hashicorp.com/terraform/install) v1.4.0 or greater according to the setup steps for your operating system.
-- A Spectro Cloud API key to interact with the Palette API.
-To create an API key, log in to [Palette](https://console.spectrocloud.com) and click on the user **User Menu** and select **My API Keys**.
+- A Spectro Cloud API key is required to interact with the Palette API.
+To create an API key, log in to [Palette](https://console.spectrocloud.com).
+Click on the **User Menu** and select **My API Keys**.
 Next, click on **Add New API Key**.
 Fill out the required input field, **API Key Name**, and the **Expiration Date**.
 Click on **Confirm** to create the API key.
 Copy the key value to your clipboard, as it will only be shown once.

 ![Image that points to the user drop-down Menu and points to the API key link](/tutorials/deploy-clusters/clusters_public-cloud_deploy-k8s-cluster_create_api_key.png)